Convergence Analysis of the Random Bisection Method: Analysis under a uniform prior

 More generally, observe that $0 \le c(1-c) \le \frac14$ for all $c\in[0,1]$.
 Since $1-2\mu+2\mu^2+2\sigma^2 = 1-2\,\mathbb{E}[c(1-c)]$, taking expectations thus yields

 with equality above if and only if $c\in\{0,1\}$ almost surely, and equality below if and only if $c=\frac{1}{2}$ almost surely (i.e., the classical bisection algorithm).
-Therefore, this means that the quantity $\mathbb{E}[\ell_n]$ is minimized \emph{uniquely} (up to a set of measure zero) by the classical bisection algorithm.
+Therefore, the quantity $\mathbb{E}[\ell_n]$ is minimized \emph{uniquely} (up to a set of measure zero) by the classical bisection algorithm.

 \begin{cor} The classical bisection algorithm is optimal in the family of stochastic bisection algorithms. \end{cor}